dino2gnt/pg_timeseries_extension/doc/reference.md

 ### `set_ts_compression_policy`

 Sets the compression policy for a time-series table.
-Lazily applied on an hourly schedule.
+Ignored, as this feature is no longer available.

 #### Arguments